Ward Family 1847 - 1912

 Naturally, the experience was traumatic for William who subsequently became famous for his lifesaving activities in the area saving many doomed sailors from ships which fell victim to Lake Ontario’s infamous storms.

+The five sisters are buried in the Toronto Necropolis, just by the Rose Scattering Garden near the entrance.
 William died at age 65 and is buried in Mount Pleasant Cemetery.